 Executive Vice President, Rotary and Mission Systems

-Dale P. Bennett is executive vice president of Lockheed Martin’s Rotary and Mission Systems (RMS) business area.
-In this role, Mr. Bennett oversees the execution of programs for the U.S. Air Force, Army, Coast Guard, Marine Corps and Navy, as well as for civil, commercial and international military customers.View Full Bio
+Dale P. Bennett is executive vice president of Rotary and Mission Systems (RMS) for Lockheed Martin Corporation.
+He is responsible for the execution of programs for the U.S. Air Force, Army, Coast Guard, Marine Corps and Navy, as well as for civil, commercial and international military customers.View Full Bio

 Richard H. Edwards